The First Cut Is the Deepest: Sheryl Crow version

-Sheryl Crow's version of "The First Cut Is the Deepest" is the first single released from her 2003 compilation album The Very Best of Sheryl Crow.
+Sheryl Crow's version of "The First Cut Is the Deepest", inspired by Rod Stewart's version, is the first single released from her 2003 compilation album The Very Best of Sheryl Crow.
 It became one of Crow's biggest radio hits, peaking at No. 14 on the US Billboard Hot 100 and becoming her first solo top-40 country hit following the success of her duet with Kid Rock, "Picture".
-The song stayed on the Hot 100 for 36 weeks and became a gold seller, also reaching No. 1 on the Billboard Adult Contemporary and Adult Top 40 charts.
-Internationally, the song was a top-twenty success in Hungary, Ireland and New Zealand.
+The song stayed on the Hot 100 for 36 weeks and became a gold seller, also reaching No. 1 on the Billboard Adult Contemporary, Adult Top 40, and Triple-A charts.
+Internationally, it was a top-20 success in Hungary, Ireland and New Zealand.

 Music video

-The Sheryl Crow music video for "The First Cut Is the Deepest" was directed by Wayne Isham with art direction by Andrew Elias.
+The Sheryl Crow music video for "The First Cut Is the Deepest" was directed by Wayne Isham.
 Filmed in southern Utah, the video features Sheryl in a rocky desert singing with her guitar, riding horses and interacting in a cowboy environment.
-Sheryl's single was nominated for a Best Female Pop Vocal Performance at the Grammy Awards, losing to "Sunrise" by Norah Jones.
+Sheryl's single was nominated for a Best Female Pop Vocal Performance at the 47th Annual Grammy Awards, losing to "Sunrise" by Norah Jones.